nguyentrisinh/comic-site-demo/README.md

 - Two types of components for the best reuse:

-  - Presentational component: for displaying only purpose.
+  - Presentational component (in `components/generic` folder): for displaying only purpose.

   - Container component: handling side effects for presentational component.